 When you think of Miami, what comes to mind?
 Places like South Beach and the clubs, food, and drink scene tend to come to the forefront.
 Not exactly family-friendly.
-But what if I were to tell you that Miami can provide kid-friendly attractions just as much as other places in the United States such as amusement parks in Miami?
+But what if I were to tell you that Miami, Florida can provide kid-friendly attractions just as much as other places in the United States such as amusement parks in Miami?

 Image Source: Rapids Water Park

 In particular, family-friendly amusement parks in Miami and themed experiences such as Christmas attractions and haunted houses are all waiting for your next family adventure.
 Even the county amusement parks in Miami have something to offer!
 Here are some of our favorites.